Tag Archives: Ruby Dee

 Grade: B+

-It’s an absurd premise though admittedly clever with an identity all its own.
-Feeling slightly dated mostly due to the early 1980s synthesizer-like musical score, film style, and the casting of some actors at the top of their game, Cat People is nonetheless enjoyable and sexual.
+Feeling slightly dated, mostly due to the early-1980s synthesizer-like musical score, film style, and the casting of some actors at the top of their game, Cat People is nonetheless enjoyable and sexual.

 Especially recommended is a late Friday or Saturday night viewing with as little light as possible for the best ambiance.

-Since our rented DVD copy was ravaged by poor visual quality and hard-to-hear sound, a thought is to simply buy the film.
+Since our rented DVD copy was ravaged by poor visual quality and hard-to-hear sound, a thought is to buy the film.

-The 1982 version of Cat People is directed by Paul Schrader who is best known for writing or co-writing Scorcese greats Taxi Driver (1976) and Raging Bull (1980).
-The director also has his share of his films as recent as 2021.
+The 1982 version of Cat People is directed by Paul Schrader, who is best known for writing or co-writing Scorsese’s greats Taxi Driver (1976) and Raging Bull (1980).

-His production is a remake of one made some forty years earlier which I have not seen.
+His production is a remake of one made some forty years earlier, which I have not seen.

 Irena visits the local zoo and finds herself attracted to handsome zoologist Oliver Yates (John Heard), even as her brother makes his incestuous advances toward her.
 Inevitably, the family curse rears its ugly head when Paul rips the arm off one of the zoo workers played by a young Ed Begley Jr.

 I like tremendously how Schrader incorporates New Orleans as the central setting.
-Having nothing really to do with the story the French-influenced city is nice to look at as restaurant scenes feature Creole style and other southern/European sophisticated little gems.
+Having nothing really to do with the story, the French-influenced city is nice to look at, as restaurant scenes feature Creole-style and other southern/European sophisticated little gems.

-Ruby Dee is cast as a wacky housekeeper named Female rippling with New Orleans flair and who is aware of the terrible family secret.
+Ruby Dee is cast as a wacky housekeeper named Female, rippling with New Orleans flair, and who is aware of the terrible family secret.

-Nastassja Kinski is perfectly cast as the provocative and sultry main character and she effortlessly leads the charge.
-Others like Heard and Annette O’Toole who were A-list stars in the early 1980s provide a time capsule of Hollywood relevancy.
+Nastassja Kinski is perfectly cast as the provocative and sultry main character, and she effortlessly leads the charge.
+Others like Heard and Annette O’Toole, who were A-list stars in the early 1980s, provide a time capsule of Hollywood relevancy.

-The growling and vicious cats feel both scary and fake during close-ups but imagine the trickery of using real-life leopards?
-The filmmakers did the best they could and this is also obvious.
+The growling and vicious cats feel both scary and fake during close-ups, but imagine the trickery of using real-life leopards?
+The filmmakers did the best they could, and this is also obvious.

-Some sequences are quite grisly and when they aren’t there are best-remembered scenes of peril and intrigue.
+Some sequences are quite grisly, and when they aren’t, there are best-remembered scenes of peril and intrigue.
 O’Toole’s character of Alice (another zoologist) takes a late-night dip in a swimming pool and is harassed by a menacing Irena.

 Do the Right Thing-1989